mariejohnson/spatial-introspect/README.md

 2. If it's not a spatial type but it is a csv, try to figure out if it represents point data.
 3. If none of the above raise an exception.

-The first step of developement will just be to write a function that takes a single file path as input and runs through the steps outlined above.
+The first step of development will just be to write a function that takes a single file path as input and runs through the steps outlined above.
 We'll worry about integrating it with dataone later.